 - Parents must give written authorisation and instructions to the school for medicines to be administered to their children.
-This must include instructions regarding dosage and frequency; - The medicines must be brought to school in a properly labelled container, which states: (a) the name of the medicine, (b) the dosage and (c) the time of administration; - All medication must be in original NHS prescribed packaging with the child's name and doctor prescribed dosage; - Medicines will be kept in the School Office in a locked First Aid cabinet and dispensed by the School Secretary.
-In the secretary's absence the Headteacher would assume this role.
+This must include instructions regarding dosage and frequency; - The medicines must be brought to school in a properly labelled container, which states: (a) the name of the medicine, (b) the dosage and (c) the time of administration; - All medication must be in original NHS prescribed packaging with the child's name and doctor prescribed dosage; - Medicines will be kept in the School Office in a locked First Aid cabinet and dispensed by the School Admin team.
+In the absence of Admin staff the Headteacher would assume this role.
 Where long term needs for emergency medication exist, the school will require specific guidance on the nature of the likely emergency and how to cope with it while awaiting paramedical assistance. - Asthma Inhalers are kept in the classroom with the student and taken off site for a trip and any outdoor activities.